 The Hon.
 Tim Connors has been a state court judge since 1991.
 For 11 of those years he served as a chief judge.
-He has served by appointment as judge pro tem for the Little Traverse Bay Bands of Odawa Indians.
-Judge Connors is the presiding judge of the Washtenaw County Peacemaking Court.
-He also presides over cases in the civil and domestic divisions of the Washtenaw County Trial Court and handles the neglect and abuse docket for the Juvenile Court.
+He co-chairs the Michigan Tribal-State-Federal Forum.
+Judge Connors has served by appointment as judge pro tem for the Little Traverse Bay Bands of Odawa Indians.
+He is the presiding judge of the Washtenaw County Peacemaking Court.
+Judge Connors presides over cases in the civil and domestic divisions of the Washtenaw County Trial Court and handles the neglect and abuse docket for the Juvenile Court.

 Judge Connors is the author of "Exit, Pursued By a Bear, Why Peacemaking Makes Sense in State Court Justice Systems" (American Bar Association Judges Journal, Fall 2016); "Our Children are Sacred, Why the Indian Child Welfare Act Matters" (American Bar Association Judges Journal, Spring 2011); and "Crow Dogs vs. Spotted Tail: Case Closed?"
 (Michigan Bar Journal, July 2010).
 He coauthored "Tribal Court Peacemaking: A Model for the Michigan State Court System?"
 (Michigan Bar Journal, June 2015).